Open-Sourced-Olaf/Olafs-Swim/README.md

 - Fork this repository.
 - Clone your forked repository, `git clone https://github.com/Open-Sourced-Olaf/Olafs-Bird.git`
-- Navigate to the cloned repository  `cd Olaf-Birds`
+- Navigate to the cloned repository  `cd Olafs-Bird`
 - Open it in your unity engine
-- Create a branch (Unity will load the branch you are looking at) `git checkout -b "BRANCH_NAME"
+- Create a branch (Unity will load the branch you are looking at) `git checkout -b "BRANCH_NAME"`
 - Make changes that you want to do.
 - Test it locally.
-- Add those changes to git. `git add.`
+- Add those changes to git. `git add .`
 - Commit those changes to git. `git commit -m "COMMIT MESSAGE"`
 - Push the Changes to the branch. `git push origin BRANCH_NAME`
 - :tada: Now create a pull request from your GitHub.